aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the max range which includes data, merged cells and shapes.

+**Remarks**

 Reutrns null if the worksheet is empty since Aspose.Cells 21.5.2.

 **Returns:**
 [Range](../../com.aspose.cells/range)